About the My Portfolio series

 Well, part of the answer is that I expect to be buying a house in a few months time.
 Therefore my appetite to invest in property is subdued by that upcoming purchase.

-The other reason is that my portfolio has more exposure to property than you might first realise.
+The other reason is that my portfolio has more exposure to property than you might first expect.

 Many of my peer to peer loans are backed by property as security, or are being lent to fund property development.
 The interest that I receive will always be capped by the interest rate on the loan.